 Gateway to China

 The vicissitudes in the history of China have created a rich diversity that both fascinates and puzzles us.
-And today, as the most populous country and an emerging superpower, China is a force to reckon with.
-Hence, there is always a great demand for teaching that helps students from different cultural backgrounds to acquire the essential skills and knowledge for getting a grasp on the many faces of contemporary China.
+Today, as the most populous country in the world and an emerging superpower, China is a force to reckon with.
+Hence, there is always great demand for programmes that help students from different cultural backgrounds acquire the essential skills and knowledge for getting a grasp on the many faces of China.
 It is this awareness of cross-cultural engagement that makes CUHK’s Chinese Studies stand out.
-The Chinese Studies offered by CUHK was designed to give students a good understanding of the nation through scholarship and first-hand experience.
+With the aim of training global China experts, the BA in Chinese Studies programme was designed to give students an in-depth understanding of China and Chinese communities throughout the world through scholarship and first-hand experience.